You want smart political talk without the meltdowns?

 We're finding out about a lot of those details now as DEI programs are being exposed and cut, thankfully.

-Hopefully we uh move the student loans off to the private sector, not even moving those to treasury, but certainly we want to execute on the president's vision to eliminate the failed department of education and expand school choice across our country to give parents the choices that they deserve for what academic environment is gonna work best for their children.
+But certainly, we want to execute on the President's vision to eliminate the failed Department of Education and expand school choice across our country to give parents the choices that they deserve for what academic environment is going to work best for their children.

-You know, it's so important what you're saying, and and you're right on every level.
+You know, it's so important what you're saying, and you're right on every level.

-It is amazing that our state of Florida is has the number one is ranked number one in terms of public school education, and it doesn't even have a state income tax.
+It is amazing that our state of Florida has the number one, is ranked number one in terms of public school education, and it doesn't even have a state income tax.

 It is pretty spectacular and a great achievement of Governor DeSantis and Rick Scott before him.

-And I'm sure if you if if Byron runs, he would continue that obviously.
+And I'm sure if Byron runs, he would continue that, obviously.

 Nicholas, let's get your take.

-Well, uh in your previous home state of New York, we spend about thirty thousand dollars.
+Well, in your previous home state of New York, we spent about $30,000.

-By the way, put the put the key word on previous.
+By the way, put the key word on previous.

-We spend thirty thousand dollars a year to educate a student, and yet we perform twice below the basic proficiency levels uh on the national assessment.
+We spend $30,000 a year to educate a student, and yet we perform twice below the basic proficiency levels on the national assessment.

 So you see where it goes.

-Correct, going up to thirty-nine thousand per student in the next fiscal year.
+Going up to $39,000 per student in the next fiscal year.

-So it it's the Department of Education has become nothing more than a racket to fund money to left-wing organizations to indoctrinate our children.
+So the Department of Education has become nothing more than a racket to fund money to left-wing organizations to indoctrinate our children.

 And I think that the American people are sick and tired of spending more money than any other country to educate students, and yet we keep on dropping in the proficiency rankings.